IlyaLab/gssnng/README.md

 Gene Set Scoring on the Nearest Neighbor Graph (gssnng) for Single Cell RNA-seq (scRNA-seq).

-The problem:  single cells often have very poor overlap with any gene set of interest, making gene set scoring difficult.
+The problem:  With scRNA-seq, the many zeros in a single cell expression profile create poor overlap with any gene set of interest, which in turn makes gene set scoring difficult.

-The method works by sampling nearest neighbors for each cell, creating a mini-pseudobulk expression profile, and performing single sample gene set scoring.
-This gives each cell a score and preserves gradients across clusters.
+This method is based on creating a smoother matrix from the nearest neighbor graph of cells.
+This essentially creates what are like mini-pseudobulk expression profiles, which are then useful for applying single sample gene set scoring methods often used with bulk RNA-seq.
+Variance can be preserved by sampling from the neighborhood.

+Nearest neighbor graphs (NNG) can be constructed based on user defined groups (see the 'groupby' parameter below).
+The defined groups can be processed in parallel, speeding up the calculations.
+For example, a NNG could be constructed within each cluster or jointly by cluster *and* sample.
+Smoothing can use either the adjacency matrix (all 1s) or the weighted graph to give less weight to more distant cells.

-Works with AnnData objects stored as h5ad files.
+This package works with AnnData objects stored as h5ad files.
 Expression values are taken from adata.X.
+For creating groups, up to four categorical variables can be used, which are found in the adata.obs table.

-Scoring functions, works with ranked or unranked data (**"your mileage may vary"**):
+Scoring functions work with ranked or unranked data (**"your mileage may vary"**):

 Some method references (singscore, RBO) are below.